ji-devs/ji-cloud/documentation/src/frontend/elements-and-stories/directory-structure.md

 # Directory Structure

-There are currently 2 top level directories:
+Top-level directories (both in Storybook and Elements):

   - **core**: Used everywhere.
 Examples are "buttons" and "images"
   - **entry**: Corresponds to the actual app entry point, follows the division of Rust code and backend routes.
+  - **modules**: Corresponds to the various module entry points

-Within `entry`, there are some optional patterns which may appear at any level:
+Additionally, there are some optional patterns which may appear at any level:

-  - **_common**: used in multiple places from this directory and deeper (but not parent)
+  - **_common**: used in multiple places from this directory's siblings and deeper (but not parent)
   - **pages**: full pages.
   - **buttons**, **sections**, **widgets**, etc.: exactly as they sound, used in this directory and deeper (but not parent).
 The names here can also be specific for a unique one-off component/element.